After the Authority determination

 You must apply to the Employment Court within 28 days of the date of the Authority’s determination.

-More information is available from the Employment Court website or community law offices.
+Further information is available from the Employment Court website or community law centres.